tech-shamp/mining-info/README.md

-# Mining Rig Config by Broughtly
+# Mining Config by Broughtly

 Mining config by Broughtly for Nicehash Mining Team